-- c.
+- a.
+The carrying amount of cash and cash equivalents, accounts receivable, accounts payable and other current liabilities approximate their fair value due to their short maturities. - b.
+For financial assets and liabilities traded in an active market with standard terms and conditions, their fair value is determined based on market quotation price (including listed equity securities, beneficiary certificates, bonds and futures etc.) at the reporting date. - c.
 Fair value of debt instruments without market quotations, bank loans, bonds payable and other non-current liabilities are determined based on the counterparty prices or valuation method.
 The valuation method uses DCF method as a basis, and the assumptions such as the interest rate and discount rate are primarily based on relevant information of similar instrument (such as yield curves published by the GreTai Securities Market, average prices for Fixed Rate Commercial Paper published by Reuters and credit risk, etc.) - B. Fair value of financial instruments measured at amortized cost

-The carrying amounts of the Company's financial assets and financial liabilities measured at amortized cost approximate their fair value.
+The carrying amounts of the Group's financial assets and financial liabilities measured at amortized cost approximate their fair value.